waneon/spelunk.nvim/README.md

 		bookmark_up = '<C-k',
 		-- Jump to the selected bookmark
 		goto_bookmark = '<CR>',
+		-- Jump to the selected bookmark in a new vertical split goto_bookmark_hsplit = 'x',
+		-- Jump to the selected bookmark in a new horizontal split goto_bookmark_vsplit = 'v',
 		-- Delete the selected bookmark
 		delete_bookmark = 'd',
 		-- Navigate to the next stack